KaiyangZhou/CoOp/README.md

 ## Updates

+- **07.10.2022**: Just added to both [CoOp](https://arxiv.org/abs/2109.01134) and [CoCoOp](https://arxiv.org/abs/2203.05557) (in their appendices) the results on the newly proposed DOSCO (DOmain Shift in COntext) benchmark, which focuses on contextual domain shift and covers a more diverse set of classification problems.
+(See the recently released [paper](https://arxiv.org/abs/2209.07521) for more details about the new benchmark.)

 - **17.09.2022**: [Call for Papers](https://kaiyangzhou.github.io/assets/cfp_ijcv_lvms.html): IJCV Special Issue on *The Promises and Dangers of Large Vision Models*.

 - **16.07.2022**: CoOp has been accepted to IJCV for publication!